Why Is It Hard to Connect With My Mother?

 • difficulty receiving care

-Family Constellations explores how unconscious loyalty within the family system may affect the mother relationship.
+Family Constellations explores how unconscious loyalty within the family system may affect connection with the mother.

 Children may unconsciously distance from the mother if:

-• she is rejected by the father or family system
+• the mother is rejected within the family system

 • the child identifies with another family member